 By 12 weeks you can start swimming freestyle, playing golf and lifting objects.
 You may also be able to return to manual-type work, but your surgeon will advise you about this at the time.

-As a result of prolonged overuse and wear and tear, the muscles arising from the shoulder blade and attaching to the top of your humerus (arm bone) the rotator cuff muscles have become completely torn (massive rotator cuff tear).
+Due to prolonged overuse and wear and tear, the muscles arising from the shoulder blade and attaching to the top of your humerus (arm bone), the rotator cuff muscles have become completely torn (massive rotator cuff tear).
 This means you are no longer able to easily lift your arm.

 Exercise 1: Supine active assisted

 Lie down flat on your back, with a pillow supporting your head.